 If you don't have a regular GP, find one who can support you.
-Speak to your local practice or medical centre or find one at www.MyJointPain. org.au/healthcare-providers
+Speak to your local practice or medical centre or use the Find a Health Care Professional section of www.MyJointPain.org.au

 When should I see my GP?